 Start Saving Now

 Save every penny that’s getting wasted.
-Make a list of all spending categories and look deep at where your money is going.
+List all spending categories and look deep at where your money is going.

 If you have any expenses killing your finances, you just need to remove them from your life.